rhys-wootton-cackett/PopularityBot/README.md

 * `!pollsetup` Sets up the polling capabilities of the bot.
 This command can only be run by a server administrator.
 * `!startpoll` Starts the process of creating a poll.
 It will ask a few questions relating to the creation of the poll, and once all questions have been answered, a poll is started.

-## Discord Server Setup

-1. [Click here](https://discord.com/api/oauth2/authorize?client_id=787357691637923864&permissions=8&scope=bot) to invite the bot to your server.
-2. Users can now begin running the commands above.
-   1. If you want to set up polling capabilities and are a server administrator, you can run `!pollsetup`.

 ## Building From Source

 1. Clone the project and load in Visual Studio.